earthly/earthly/docs/earthfile/earthfile.md

 Mounts a file or directory in the context of the build environment.

 The `<mount-spec>` is defined as a series of comma-separated list of key-values.
-The following keys are allowed
+The following keys are allowed:

 | Key             | Description                                                                                                                                                                                                                  | Example                                 |
 |-----------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------|